 Are you traveling to NYC, Philly, Baltimore or Delaware?
-Would you like to avoid paying for expensive airline tickets and spending time at airport security lines?
-If so, then consider taking the train.
+Would you like to avoid paying expensive airline tickets and going through airport security lines?
+If so, consider taking the train.
 Amtrak.com provides a convenient way of traveling along the East Coast.

 If traveling from DC, tickets can be purchased at Union Station right before your departure time or in advance at the Amtrak's website.
 All travelers over the age of 18 and unaccompanied minors must show a government issued ID, such as a passport or driver's license, when purchasing tickets in person.

 It is recommended that you arrive to Union Station at least 40 minutes prior to your departure time.
 You must also have your train ticket to board the train and while on-board.
 The final ticket check is done once you are seated.
-Seniors, families traveling with children, and passengers with disabilities get priority by boarding the train first.
+In Washington DC, seniors, families traveling with children, and passengers with disabilities get priority by boarding the train first.

 When buying a ticket, you can choose Coach or Business Class seating.
 First Class is offered exclusively on Acela Express.
 Seating is on a first-come, first-served basis.